 Taking your dog hiking doesn’t necessarily require a trip to the mountains.
-There are some cities in the U.S. that offer excellent opportunities for dog friendly urban hiking.
-And, after discovering the my husband and I have wildly different ideas of the “perfect” hike, I gathered this list of my favorites.
+In fact, some American cities offer excellent dog friendly urban hiking options.

 Why Urban Hiking?